cjerrington/cjerrington.github.io/src/posts/2023/2023-12-20-expanding-urls-in-powershell.md

 SSMS-Setup-ENU.exe
 ```

-The output currently returns the filename of the file, but we can also see the AbsoluteUri is echoed to the termainal as well for verification, $fUri.AbsoluteUri.
+The output currently returns the filename of the file, but we can also see the AbsoluteUri is echoed to the terminal as well for verification, $fUri.AbsoluteUri.
 I could update the return of the Expand-Url with a [PSCustomObject](/blog/using-pscustomobjects/).

 ```powershell
 function Expand-URL{